dyth/ARMSurveySwarm/Webapp/backend/COMMUNICATION.md

   "START\n"

-Once the roboot is done with this command, it sends a "RESET" message back ;o the server.
+Once the robot is done with this command, it sends a "RESET: ID\n" message back ;o the server.
 (See the done message section).

 Server can send a "stop" message, format: